 List of Basic Economic Problems

-These basic economic problems are subdivided into further more three more parts, which are fundamental and interdependent: what to produce? how to produce?
-And for whom to produce? that is to say, every society must decide how to allocate its resources between the different productive activities and how they are going to distribute the goods and services of consumption between the individuals that compose it.
+These basic economic problems are fundamental and interdependent: what to produce? how to produce?
+And for whom to produce?
+Every society must decide how to allocate its resources between the different productive activities and how they are going to distribute the goods and services of consumption between the individuals that compose it.

 Well, the mechanism by which a society is organized to address these issues is its economic system.
 Consequently, the economic system of a society is the set of relationships and institutionalized procedures with which it tries to solve the basic economic problem.

 What to produce?
 The answer to the first question indicates in which the productive resources will be used and how much of the final product will be obtained with these means of production.
 This will depend on the needs of the members of society and the resources available, since the latter are limited and susceptible to alternative uses.
 This fact raises other questions: Will more consumer or production goods be consumed?
 Will the quantity or quality in the production be the primary factor?
 Will the production of material goods or the provision of services increase?
 Will goods be produced for the internal market or will production be directed towards the outside?